 VIII.
 Residency Duration

 Each individual or group must reside for a minimum of 30 days and a maximum of 90 days.
-Residencies shorter than 30 days will be deemed a forfeiture of qualification.
+Failure to meet the 30-day minimum will result in disqualification.
 The number of residency days may be adjusted according to the approved proposal, subject to a written request by the artist and written approval by the Authority.
 If an extension is required, the artist must notify the Authority at least 15 days before the residency end date.
 With approval, the residency may be extended once only, for a maximum of 90 additional days.

 IX.
 Application Method